alibpowell/Goals-Tracker/README.md

 ## Design Decisions

+### Why this concept?
-**Why this concept?**: I recently had been stuck feeling unproductive, so I decided to take this opportunity to build a web app that could actually help my current situation.
+I recently had been stuck feeling unproductive, so I decided to take this opportunity to build a web app that could actually help my current situation.
 I thought about a lot of different concepts that could accomplish this, such as a platform that sends reminders to people, or a voice-interactive chat bot that would give advice, but I settled on my current idea instead.
 I decided that a web app that lets users specify what they want to accomplish and track goal progress in real time would be the most helpful model for my situation.
 The other ideas I had seemed either less interactive or less visual, so I deemed them less effective at solving the issue at hand.

+### Trade-offs
-**Trade-offs**: This web app performs relatively quickly and does a great job at giving the user direct steps to their goals.
+This web app performs relatively quickly and does a great job at giving the user direct steps to their goals.
 The site is modern, easy to use, and actually offers real-world functionality.
 Since I used one of OpenAI's newer models, I did end up paying a little (under 5 cents for 100+ requests) for their service, however, I think this was worth it, because of the quality responses.
 As of now, this web app does not save goals or other information if the user is to close the app, nor does it have any sort of central database able to create seperate and specific accounts with saved memory per user.
 This would be a really cool thing to add in the future, to help scale the web app so that others can effectivley use it in their daily lives, but would require a lot of security integration.
 Overall, the current app is very easy to maintain at a low cost, however extending it to the general public would present the need for a storage and security update, as well as making users pay to use the app to cover request costs.

+### Security/Privacy
-**Security/Privacy**: The app is designed to run entirely locally on your computer, so no user information is sent to external servers or stored centrally.
+The app is designed to run entirely locally on your computer, so no user information is sent to external servers or stored centrally.
 All data exists only in the browser session while the app is open, and once the app is closed, any entered goals or information are erased, with no way to log back in or recover data.
 Since there are no usernames, emails, passwords, or any personally identifiable information, user privacy is fully preserved by design.
 This local-only architecture ensures that sensitive content, including goal data, never leaves the user’s device.

+### Operations
-**Operations**: The app runs entirely locally on a user’s device, so no specific requests or user data are stored.
+The app runs entirely locally on a user’s device, so no specific requests or user data are stored.
 However, overall usage can be monitored via the OpenAI platform, as each API key tracks the number of requests sent, allowing the developer to see aggregate usage without accessing any personal information.
 Since the app is local-only, scaling is not a concern in its current form, but if the app were extended to support multiple users, a central database, authentication, and additional security measures would be required to handle concurrent access and persistent storage.
 Known limitations include the ephemeral nature of all data; once the app is closed, goals are lost, and dependency on the OpenAI API, which requires an active internet connection and may introduce latency or rate limits.

+---

-## Usage
+## Usage/Results and Evaluation

 ### Onboarding
 Enter your name to personalize your dashboard.